 Example – Employment costs in Poland in case of the minimum salary in Poland

 Remuneration for full-time work cannot be lower than the amount of the so-called minimum salary.
 It indicates the lower salary limit that should be received by every full-time employee.
-In 2022 the minimum gross salary amounts to 3010 PLN.
+In 2024 the minimum gross salary (from July 1 2024) amounts to 4300 PLN.
 The amount of the minimum salary is the same for all employed persons and does not depend on the length of working experience.

 When calculating the amount of the employee’s minimum salary, it is necessary to take into account the components of the remuneration and other benefits resulting from the employment relationship, included in personal salary as stated by the Central Statistical Office [Polish: GUS].

-Therefore, with a minimum salary, the total cost of the employer will be 3 626,46 PLN gross.
+Therefore, with a gross salary of 4,300 PLN, the total cost for the employer will be approximately 5,180.64 PLN gross.

 Employment costs in Poland – contract of mandate